University of Cincinnati: Greek life

+Media

 There are several media outlets for university students.
 The student newspaper, The News Record, has been in production for more than 130 years, taking its current name in 1936.
 It is an independent, student-run newspaper and not attached to any academic program; therefore any student, regardless of program, is able to apply and work for the newspaper.
 A student-run radio station named Bearcast is housed in the College-Conservatory of Music on campus.
 The programming streams online as opposed to a traditional radio station and, like the News Record, is open to any student attending the university.
 There is also a television station called UCast.

-Film festival

-The 48-hour film festival is held each year for the general public.
+The 48-hour Cindependent Film Festival is held each year for the general public.
 The festival has featured guest speakers and filmmakers including Fraser Kershaw, as well as speakers and artists from Kenyatta University in Nairobi, Kenya.
 Actors, directors, editors, and composers are showcased at the MainStreet Cinema for students and professionals.